-Discipline-appropriate degree at the Master's level or higher in the area of teaching specialization and a combination of credit toward tenure and years of full-service teaching experience at the current rank at Shawnee State University that equals at least six (6) years.
+Discipline-appropriate degree at the Master's level or higher in the area of teaching specialization and a any combination equaling six (6) years or more of credit toward tenure with at least 3 years of full-service teaching experience at the current rank at Shawnee State University-that equals at least six (6) years.

-- D. Determination of which degrees are discipline-appropriate and "in the area of teaching specialization" is the joint responsibility of the departmental faculty, Dean, and the Provost in consultation with the SEA President (see Article 9, Initial Appointments). - E. All tenure track faculty employed by Shawnee State University shall be considered to have the discipline-appropriate degree in the area of teaching specialization. - F. Senior Instructors currently employed in tenure-track positions will be reclassified if they meet the qualifications for Assistant Professor.
+- D. Determination of which degrees are discipline-appropriate and "in the area of teaching specialization" is the joint responsibility of the departmental faculty, Dean, and the Provost in consultation with the SEA President (see Article 9, Initial Appointments). - E. All tenure track faculty employed by Shawnee State University shall be considered to have the discipline-appropriate degree in the area of teaching specialization.

+F. Senior Instructors currently employed in tenure-track positions will be reclassified if they meet the qualifications for Assistant Professor.
 The following actions will be taken in this reclassification process.
-No adjustment as a result of this reclassification will be treated as a promotion as identified in Article 15: - 1.
-Those faculty meeting the credentials identified in Article 9 will be reclassified at the higher rank (i.e., Sr. Instructor or Assistant Professor). - 2.
-Those being reclassified will be placed on the continuing salary schedule at the minimum step of the higher rank or the step closest to the current salary that provides an increase. - 3.
-These Bargaining Unit Members who are on conditional contracts must meet the conditions of their individual contracts prior to reclassification. - G. The reclassification and compensation of Bargaining Unit Members employed on a conditional contract are addressed in Article 9.
+No adjustment as a result of this reclassification will be treated as a promotion as identified in Article 15:

+1. Those faculty meeting the credentials identified in Article 9 will be reclassified at the higher rank (i.e., Sr. Instructor or Assistant Professor).

+2.Those being reclassified will be placed on the continuing salary schedule at the minimum salary level for the rank in question step of the higher rank or the step closest to the current salary that provides an increase.

+3. These Bargaining Unit Members who are on conditional contracts must meet the conditions of their individual contracts prior to reclassification.

+G. The reclassification and compensation of Bargaining Unit Members employed on a conditional contract are addressed in Article 9.